Lead Guitar vs. Rhythm Guitar: What’s the Difference and Which Is Harder?

 Lead guitar and rhythm guitar are two terms beginners will encounter when learning the instrument.
 The difference between the two can be confusing at first glance, and you may have a lot of questions.

 Are they two completely different types of guitars?
 Or, do these terms describe roles for guitar players in a band?
 Do you have to learn one or the other?
 Can you learn both and switch between them?
 Can you use the same guitar for both rhythm and lead?

-For guitarists who have been around the block a time or two it might seem like a silly issue, but I can remember being perplexed about it when I was first starting out, many years ago.
+For guitarists who have been around the block a time or two, it might seem like a silly issue, but I can remember being perplexed about it when I was first starting out, many years ago.
 Fortunately, this is one of those things that are pretty easy to understand, once someone explains it to you properly.

-In this article, you’ll learn everything you need know about the difference between lead guitar and rhythm guitar.
+In this article, you’ll learn everything you need to know about the difference between lead guitar and rhythm guitar.
 I’ll even give you some real-world examples of how well-known bands have managed the two over the years.
-By the time we’re done you’ll know a little more about the guitar, and your path as a new player will have become a little clearer.
+By the time we’re done, you’ll know a little more about the guitar, and your path as a new player will have become a little clearer.